openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

 |CB_ERROR|

-Type checker is not optional in |LANG|.
-The code must be typed explicitly and correctly to be compiled and to run.
+Type checker is not optional in |LANG|: the code must be typed explicitly and correctly to compile and run.
 When porting from the standard |TS|, turn on the following flags:

 -  ``noImplicitReturns``,